adeelhasan/licensing-dapp/README.md

 # Introduction

 Software License NFTs are relatively straightforward, where token ownership establishes a licensee relationship and validates a runtime DRM check.
 This project augments that concept by having the option to specify an expiration date.
 This is more in line with how software subscription models work.
+Additionally, licensees have the option to rent out their license.

 A license can be thought of as a product or a product tier.
 By grouping licenses under a LicensingProject contract, it is simpler to express various tiers of a product, both in terms of pricing as well as supported functionality.
 For example, there can be a limited free trial, a lifetime as well as hourly pricing, represented by different licenses.

-Additionally, with the RentableLicenseProject, licensees have the option to rent out their license, more details below.

 Payments can be collected in ether/native currency as well as in tokens.